japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 * Determines the [preferred locations](#preferred-locations) to run each task on
 * Handles failures due to **shuffle output files** being lost

-DAGScheduler computes [a directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of stages for each job, keeps track of which RDDs and stage outputs are materialized, and finds a minimal schedule to run jobs.
+`DAGScheduler` computes [a directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of stages for each job, keeps track of which RDDs and stage outputs are materialized, and finds a minimal schedule to run jobs.
 It then submits stages to [TaskScheduler](TaskScheduler.md).

 ![DAGScheduler.submitJob](../images/scheduler/dagscheduler-submitjob.png)

-In addition to coming up with the execution DAG, DAGScheduler also determines the preferred locations to run each task on, based on the current cache status, and passes the information to [TaskScheduler](TaskScheduler.md).
+In addition to coming up with the execution DAG, `DAGScheduler` also determines the preferred locations to run each task on, based on the current cache status, and passes the information to [TaskScheduler](TaskScheduler.md).

-DAGScheduler tracks which rdd/spark-rdd-caching.md[RDDs are cached (or persisted)] to avoid "recomputing" them, i.e. redoing the map side of a shuffle.
-DAGScheduler remembers what ShuffleMapStage.md[ShuffleMapStage]s have already produced output files (that are stored in [BlockManager](../storage/BlockManager.md)s).
+`DAGScheduler` tracks which [RDDs are cached (or persisted)](../rdd/spark-rdd-caching.md) to avoid "recomputing" them (re-doing the map side of a shuffle). `DAGScheduler` remembers what [ShuffleMapStage](ShuffleMapStage.md)s have already produced output files (that are stored in [BlockManager](../storage/BlockManager.md)s).

-`DAGScheduler` is only interested in cache location coordinates, i.e. host and executor id, per partition of a RDD.
+`DAGScheduler` is only interested in cache location coordinates (i.e. host and executor id, per partition of a RDD).

-Furthermore, it handles failures due to shuffle output files being lost, in which case old stages may need to be resubmitted.
-Failures within a stage that are not caused by shuffle file loss are handled by the TaskScheduler itself, which will retry each task a small number of times before cancelling the whole stage.
+Furthermore, `DAGScheduler` handles failures due to shuffle output files being lost, in which case old stages may need to be resubmitted.
+Failures within a stage that are not caused by shuffle file loss are handled by the `TaskScheduler` itself, which will retry each task a small number of times before cancelling the whole stage.

-DAGScheduler uses an **event queue architecture** in which a thread can post `DAGSchedulerEvent` events, e.g. a new job or stage being submitted, that DAGScheduler reads and executes sequentially.
+`DAGScheduler` uses an **event queue architecture** in which a thread can post `DAGSchedulerEvent` events, e.g. a new job or stage being submitted, that `DAGScheduler` reads and executes sequentially.
 See the section [Event Bus](#event-loop).

-DAGScheduler runs stages in topological order.
+`DAGScheduler` runs stages in topological order.

-DAGScheduler uses [SparkContext](../SparkContext.md), [TaskScheduler](TaskScheduler.md), LiveListenerBus.md[], MapOutputTracker.md[MapOutputTracker] and storage:BlockManager.md[BlockManager] for its services.
-However, at the very minimum, DAGScheduler takes a `SparkContext` only (and requests `SparkContext` for the other services).
+`DAGScheduler` uses [SparkContext](../SparkContext.md), [TaskScheduler](TaskScheduler.md), [LiveListenerBus](LiveListenerBus.md), [MapOutputTracker](MapOutputTracker.md) and [BlockManager](../storage/BlockManager.md) for its services.
+However, at the very minimum, `DAGScheduler` takes a `SparkContext` only (and requests `SparkContext` for the other services).

-When DAGScheduler schedules a job as a result of rdd/index.md#actions[executing an action on a RDD] or [calling SparkContext.runJob() method directly](../SparkContext.md#runJob), it spawns parallel tasks to compute (partial) results per partition.
+When `DAGScheduler` schedules a job as a result of [executing an action on a RDD](../rdd/index.md#actions) or [calling SparkContext.runJob directly](../SparkContext.md#runJob), it spawns parallel tasks to compute (partial) results per partition.

 ## Creating Instance